Vaibhav3M/Chicago-crime-analysis/README.md

 | KNN              | F1 Score | 25.33%              | 21.2%           |

-We concluded that location or time data alone donnot provide sufficient details.
+We concluded that location or time data alone donot provide sufficient details.

 **Predicting the type of crime(s) and probability of crimes based on both location and time data:**